thrackle-io/rules-engine/docs/userGuides/rules/TOKEN-PERCENTAGE-PURCHASE.md

 The rule will be evaluated with the following logic:

+1. The handler determines if the rule is active from the supplied action.
+If not processing does not continue past this step.
-1. The token handler decides if the transfer is a Purchase (user perspective).
+2. The token handler decides if the transfer is a Purchase (user perspective).
 Only if it is, it continues with the next steps.
-2. The processor receives the ID of the token-percentage-purchase rule set in the asset handler.
+3. The processor receives the ID of the token-percentage-purchase rule set in the asset handler.
-3. The processor receives the current total purchased within period, token A amount (total amount of token A being transferred in the current transaction), previous purchase time, and token's total supply from the handler.
+4. The processor receives the current total purchased within period, token A amount (total amount of token A being transferred in the current transaction), previous purchase time, and token's total supply from the handler.
-4. The processor evaluates whether the rule has a set total supply or uses the token's total supply provided by the handler set at the beginning of every new `period`.
+5. The processor evaluates whether the rule has a set total supply or uses the token's total supply provided by the handler set at the beginning of every new `period`.
-5. The processor evaluates whether the current time is within a new `period`.
+6. The processor evaluates whether the current time is within a new `period`.
     - **If it is a new period**, the processor sets the percent of total supply to the token A amount.
     - **If it is not a new period**, the processor sets percent of total supply to the sum of the total purchased within period and token A amount.
-6. The processor calculates the final purchase percentage, in basis units, using the percent of total supply calculated in step 4 and the total supply set in step 3.
+7. The processor calculates the final purchase percentage, in basis units, using the percent of total supply calculated in step 4 and the total supply set in step 3.
-7. The processor evaluates if the final purchase percentage of total supply would be greater than the `token percentage`.
+8. The processor evaluates if the final purchase percentage of total supply would be greater than the `token percentage`.
     - If yes, the transaction reverts.
     - If no, the processor returns the `token percentage` value for the current `period` to the handler.

+**The list of available actions rules can be applied to can be found at [ACTION_TYPES.md](./ACTION-TYPES.md)]**

 ###### *see [ERC20RuleProcessorFacet](../../../src/protocol/economic/ruleProcessor/ERC20RuleProcessorFacet.sol) -> checkPurchasePercentagePasses*